Zamalek 1-0 (1-0 agg) Hassania Agadir: Hassan's goal fires Zamalek into CafCC semis | Goal.com

 The semi-final appearance will see Zamalek enhancing their chances of lifting their first trophy in African club competitions since bagging the 2003 Caf Super Cup.

-Hassania Agadir provided some stern challenge for Zamalek but eventually succumbed to Hassan’s goal.
+Hassania Agadir provided some stern challenge for Zamalek but eventually succumbed to Hassan’s volleyed goal following a poor defensive clearance by the Moroccan visitors.

+It was not an esy evening for Zamalek who lost star Tunisian midfielder Ferjani Sassi 16 minutes into the match due to injury and coach Christian Gross was forced fo adjust by bringing in Mohamed Ibrahim.

+Ibrahim was to miss two good chances as he shot narrowly wide on both occassions in the first half.

 Zamalek are now the only Egyptian side left in Caf inter-club competitions after Al Ahly were eliminated from the Caf Champions League on Saturday.